 I’ve never been one for entirely rigid timelines when I’m in the middle of writing, but when I do make them, I’m generally going forward with the odd trip back for important points in the past.

 Not so with the spellster series.
 To Target the Heart starts months before In Pain and Blood and a few others begin earlier still.
-I’m largely writing a series in reverse order.
+I’m half writing a series in reverse order.

 But they’ve all got to intersect.
 People are popping up in one story who are in others and they have to logically get from one place to another.
 “A wizard did it” is not an option here, despite all the magic.

 I’ve several facts scattered through In Pain and Blood.
 Dylan’s birth date is pinned to midsummer, something that was a few months prior to him mentioning it in the story.
 That also means In Pain and Blood was set in autumn.
 Not that Demarn’s climate shows much of a difference in the seasons.
 Less heat and more rain in winter is about it.
 But all the points were right where I needed them to be for certain statements made in the epilogue to be true.
 I’m not surprised.
 I did work all that out years ago, after all.

 But it’s never helped much with the other novels beyond a few vague “this before that” settings.
 So, I settled down to work it out.

 I’d a starting base of the years with Tracker’s birthdate (spring baby).
 And his age let me figure out In Pain and Blood is set in this world’s 1902nd year after the arrival of the elven refuge ships.
 From there, I could work back the 37 years to Hamish’s midwinter birth, and Darshan’s as well.